 General requirements of chemical finishing in textile

-Even distribution, either on the fiber or fabric surface or inside the fabric
+Optimum application of finishes either on the surface or inside of the fabric is a must

-Easy correction of finishing faults such as removal of finish or stains
+Easy cover up of faults if occurred such as stain removal

 Importance of chemical finishing in textile

-Chemical finishing in textile has always been an important fact but the recent trend to “High Tech” product adds a great popularity to it.
+Chemical finishing in textile plays an important role but the recent trend to “High Tech” product adds a great popularity to it.

 About 6 million tons of chemicals are consumed for 60 million tons of fiber

 The consumption of chemicals in finishing covers 40% of total textile auxiliaries.